StephenQSstarThomas/StephenQSstarThomas.github.io/_pages/about.md

 ---

 # 🔥 News
+- *Newly*: We release PHYBench, the first large-scale reasoning benchmark within physical context.
+Follow us on our latest updates!
 - *2025*: MMIE is accepted by ICLR 2025 as an **Oral** paper!!
 - *2025*: MJ-Video is released on Arxiv.
 - *2024*: Excellence in Research Award for contributions in AI and intelligent systems.